binia01/Task-manager-go/README.md

 # Task-manager-go

 Description:
 This project is a Go-based task management application designed to help users organize, track, and manage their tasks efficiently.
-It provides a RESTful API for creating, updating, deleting, and retrieving tasks.
+It follows a clean architecture approach to ensure maintainability, scalability, and separation of concerns.
+The application provides a RESTful API for creating, updating, deleting, and retrieving tasks.

 Features:
+- Clean Architecture
 - Authentication and Authorization
 - Task CRUD operations